Top

 pumpkin in crock pot so we can add heat and change the state of matter

 Once we had the pumpkins cleaned out we started scooping out the pulp (the fruit) of the pumpkin.
-We talked about the characteristics of a solid and then determined that it its natural state a pumpkin is a solid.
+We talked about the characteristics of a solid and then determined that in its natural state a pumpkin is a solid.

 Then I asked the class what would happen if we added heat to the pumpkin.
 This question was connected to our lesson the day before where we learned that adding heat is one way to change the state of matter.
-Some students shared what they thought would happen, then they added their hypothesis to their science journals.
+Some students shared what they thought would happen, then they added their hypotheses to their science journals.

 Most of the pumpkin fruit made its way into a crockpot since we had previously learned that adding heat is one way to change the state of matter.
-However, we saved a little part of the pumpkin for our end of the day taste test.
+However, we saved a little part of the pumpkin for our end-of-the-day taste test.

 Comparing States of Matter